StefanoSpadano/complex_networks_project/README.md

 - Client secret (a long alphanumeric string).

-4. A config.py file is needed to store your Reddit credentials to start the data scraping process using the PRAW library.
+A config.py file is needed to store your Reddit credentials to start the data scraping process using the PRAW library.
 Create a python file naming it "config.py" and save it in the project folder then proceed to add your credentials just retrieved into it in the following way:
 ## config.py
 REDDIT_CLIENT_ID = "your-client-id"

 REDDIT_CLIENT_SECRET = "your-client-secret"

-REDDIT_USER_AGENT = "your-user-agent" **Here you should insert the name of your app followed by "by /u/yourusername"**
+REDDIT_USER_AGENT = "your-user-agent" **Here you should insert the name of your app followed by " by /u/yourusername"**

 ## Usage
 Scripts can be run individually to perform different stages of the analysis.